ravishankarpandey1996/Alarm_Clock_Vanila_JS/README.md

 o	For each alarm give a delete button to delete the alarm o	When the user deletes an alarm make sure it “does not alerts the user”

-Points on which the project will be judged
-•	All functionalities mentioned above
-•	Github
-o	Readme.md file
-o	Hosted code on Github
-•	Code
-o	Comments
-o	Structuring of code
-o	Indentation
-o	Variables and functions naming
-•	Styling
-•	Hosting
-•	Design
-•	Video (explanation about the project)
-•	Creativity

 I have developed alarm clock using vanila js .
 You can know abount its features by watching this video - https://youtu.be/BERi32XYlqk